shwetams/containers-rest-cosmos-aks-java/infrastructure/README.md

 ## Regional ARM Template

-To deploy all the resources, the script deploy.sh can be used.
+To deploy all the resources, the script [deploy.sh](deploy.sh) can be used.

-The below values are required as inputs to the script:
+The values below are required as inputs to the script, please keep them in handy:

 1. Azure Subscription ID
 2. Azure Resource Group (Add existing if one exists; else create a new one)
 3. Azure Deployment Location (i.e., EastUS, WestUS)
 4. App-name: Application Name
-5. ServicePrincipal ClientId  : see details in [Global Readme](./global-resources/README.md). section named as "create a new service principal and object id which will be used for AKS and key vault setup"
+5. ServicePrincipal ClientId  : See details in [Global Readme](./global-resources/README.md). section named as "create a new service principal and object id which will be used for AKS and key vault setup"
 6. ServicePrincipal ClientSecret (password):  see details in [Global Readme](./global-resources/README.md). section named as "create a new service principal and object id which will be used for AKS and key vault setup"
 7. objectId : object ID of your live or microsoft account :  see details in [Global Readme](./global-resources/README.md). section named as "create a new service principal and object id which will be used for AKS and key vault setup"
 8. DB-CONNSTR: get from  `vars.env` file